Why Choose Cedars-Sinai Marina del Rey Hospital for Hydrocele Treatment?

-The experienced urologists at Marina Del Rey Hospital will evaluate and analyze each patient's affection and create personalized treatment plans.
+The experienced urologists at Cedars-Sinai Marina del Rey Hospital will evaluate and analyze each patient's affection and create personalized treatment plans.
 In addition, our specialists have access to some of the most effective and innovative medical techniques available, which helps them cure the patients' conditions and alleviate their symptoms effectively.

 A hydrocele is a usually painless fluid-filled sac that forms around one or both testicles and causes inflammation in the scrotum.
 Although it is most common in newborns, the condition can affect men of all ages.
 Statistically, ten percent of men are born with a hydrocele.

 Generally, hydroceles do not pose any threats to the testicles and disappear without any treatment.
 However, if the enlargement of the scrotum is noticed, a visit to the doctor’s office should be mandatory as this can be caused by testicular cancer.

 In the majority of cases, hydroceles go away on their own within a year for babies and six months for adults.
 If they do not disappear or if they continue to enlarge and cause discomfort, they might need to be removed surgically.
 There are two methods for a patient to have the hydroceles removed:

 Needle Aspiration »

 - Communicating hydrocele: this occurs when the sac surrounding the testicle does not close all the way, which allows fluid to come in and out of the sac.

 - Non-communicating hydrocele: this occurs when the sac surrounding the testicle closes, but the body does not absorb the fluid.